-Lionel reissued this engine in 1964, and this version, Variation B, lacked the slide valve gear guides.
-Because of this, the boilers of the two different versions are not interchangeable.
-This variation also came with heavier heat-stamped number on the boiler, and a smaller No. 736W tender labeled "PENNSYLVANIA" that had AAR trucks with a disc coupler.
+Variation B: Lacked the slide valve gear guides on the steam chest and because of this the boiler cannot be interchanged with Variation A. This variation also came with heavier heat-stamped number on the cab, and a smaller No. 736W tender labeled "PENNSYLVANIA" that had AAR trucks with a disc coupler.
+1964 production.

 |